 As acupuncturists who specialize in reproductive health, we meet plenty of patients who suffer from menstrual cramps.
 Dysmenorrhea is the technical term for the dull throbbing abdominal pain that some people experience during their periods.
 It can range from a mild annoyance to the kind of severe pain that can ruin several days each month.
 Western doctors classify menstrual cramps as either primary or secondary dysmenorrhea.
 Primary dysmenorrhea has no known cause whereas secondary dysmenorrhea is caused by a physical problem such as fibroids or endometriosis.

-In Chinese medicine there are several diagnoses but the most common are qi stagnation, blood stagnation or blood deficiency.
+In Chinese medicine, there are several diagnoses but the most common are qi stagnation, blood stagnation, or blood deficiency.

 Blood deficiency causes a dull pain that is worse towards the end of the period or after the period is over.
 It is accompanied by fatigue and pallor.
-Women who have this kind of cramps find the formula Ba Zhen Tang (Eight Treasure Tea) useful.
+People who have this kind of cramps find the formula Ba Zhen Tang (Eight Treasure Tea) useful.